-A sales oriented pricing objective uses pricing to facilitate sales and market share growth.
+A sales oriented pricing is a pricing objective that aims to facilitate sales and market share growth.
 The goal is to use pricing as a tool to help drive “smart growth”.
-Thus, companies using this strategy will discount prices where it is likely to create growth.
-However, sales oriented doesn’t necessarily mean sales driven: they will likely stand firm on price elsewhere.
+Thus, companies using this pricing strategy will discount prices where it is likely to create growth.
+However, a sales orientation doesn’t necessarily mean sales driven: the company will likely stand firm on price elsewhere.

 While margin improvement is a common pricing goal, there are certain situations where a sales oriented approach makes a lot of sense.
 We are going to explore a few of these.